dmonad/pdftex.js/README.md

 > browser! - [Demo](https://dmonad.github.io/pdftex.js)

-*pdftex.js* compiles latex code at near-native speed, and does not require a server.
-We also provide a custom service worker for caching the dependencies.
+*pdftex.js* compiles latex code at near-native speed, and does not require a server. *pdftex.js* ships with custom service worker for caching dependencies.

 ### Get Started